 Consistency is key when maintaining a social account that is engaging.
 For many verticals, there is a direct correlation between how often KOL posts and their traffic and rate of return visitors.
 As with marketing any website, it often takes multiple exposures to get a visitor to click and check out your site, and you want to make sure they come back.

 When an influencer is consistently posting high-quality content on a regular basis, followers or hypothetical ones are more likely to return, bookmark, and share.
 Key opinion leaders who don’t post as frequently tend to have a higher rate of turnover, fewer return visitors, and less loyalty.

 Percentage of commercial content on their account

-Working with a key opinion leader takes time, capital investment and creative strategy.
-Working with an inexperienced influencer, regardless of the value of their online audience, can be risky for established brands or start-up’s.
-Evaluate the portfolio of endorsement work that an influencer has done, and review feedback from other brands who have worked with them, before starting a campaign is always a good idea.
+Working with a key opinion leader takes time, capital investment, and creative strategy.
+Working with an inexperienced influencer, regardless of the value of their online audience, can be risky for established brands or start-ups.
+Evaluating the portfolio of endorsement work that an influencer has done, and review feedback from other brands who have worked with them, before starting a campaign is always a good idea.